ATPHHe/Customizable-Zombies/README.md

 8. Click "Save".
 Start up your dedicated server to generate the configuration files, then shutdown the dedicated server.

 9. Start your Project Zomboid game for Build 41.60+.

-Click "Options".
+10. In the title screen, click "Options".

-10. Click the "CZombie" tab and edit the settings here.
+11. Click the "CZombie" tab and edit the settings here.
 <br>![Imgur](https://imgur.com/bJuUHfU.png)

-11. Apply the settings.
+12. Apply the settings.

-12. Start up your server and join.
+13. Restart up your Dedicated Server and join.